ElenaShe000/MARCS/README.md

 Further, the gauges with the longest hydrological time series were selected in each

-Further, we selected the gauges on river catchment area within the appropriate scale: from 1000 km2 (to skip off local scale features on small catchments) to 50000 km2 (to miss out big catchments with the hydrological regime affected by global scale features).
+Further, the gauges oultined the catchment area less then 1000 km2 were excluded to skip off local scale features in the hydrological regime.
+Many studies reccoment also exclude the gauges outlined the catchments with the area more 50000 km2 to being not accounted for the global scale features in the hydrological regime of the rivers considered (Shevnina et. al., 2017; Rozhdestvenskiy, 1986).
+In our study, we also included those gauges since the area of 50 000 km2 (or 200 km x 250 km) which is much smaller than a typical radius of a synoptic-scale cyclone (XXX; XX).

-I am not convinced that we should exclude catchments larger than 50 000 km2.
-An area as small as 200 km x 250 km already makes 50 000 km, which is much smaller than a typical radius of a synoptic-scale cyclone.
-I agree that analysis addressing discharge of a very large river may be challenging, as inter-annual variations in atmospheric circulation, moisture transport and precipitation may be different in different parts of the river basin, but I think it should still be possible to discover the net effect of meteorological factors to discharge.
-Further, the map of pristine basins at https://www.bafg.de/GRDC/EN/04_spcldtbss/46_CSS/css_node.html seems not include very large river basins.
-Shouldn’t we rather select such rivers that represent a reasonable population of important (large discharge) rivers in different parts of Europe.
+We selected 33 gauges located at the rivers with (a) catchement area more than 1000 km2; (b) do not disturbed by water regulation; (c) with the longest observational time series; (d) located in various climate zones; and (e) over the European domain.
+The hydrological sites mostly located in two climate zones C and D according to the classification given by Beck et al. (2018).

-TV by 07.01.2021: "Perhaps no more than 4 rivers from France, 3 from UK, 4 from Finland, 3 from Iceland, 3 Baltic contrries ... all those that are in the map in other European countries....
-10 from Russia."
+The list of the stations:
 10 Russia (RArcic): Severnya Dvina River at Abramkovo, 1877-1988 (?), 112 year
         Severnaya Driva at Ust'-Pinega, 1881-1999, 119 year
         Sukhona at Kalikino, 1881-1998, 116 year